ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control: Motivation of Multilayered UA-RIS

-In RF-RIS, each unit can flexibly control the phase of the reflection coefficient by adjusting the load reactance.
-This is accomplished by integrating varactor diodes into the load and modifying the reverse bias voltage applied to the varactor's p-n junction~\cite{pei2021ris, abeywickrama2020intelligent}.
-However, this approach is impractical for UA-RIS due to the low frequencies associated with acoustic signals.
+In RF-RIS, the flexible phase shift is achieved by adjusting the reverse bias voltage applied to the varactor's p-n junction~\cite{pei2021ris, abeywickrama2020intelligent}.
+However, this approach is impractical for UA-RIS due to the acoustic signals operating at frequencies six orders of magnitude lower than RF communications.
 Specifically, the reflection coefficient, denoted as $\Gamma$, in a transmission line is defined as:

 where $Z_L$ represents the load impedance, and $Z_0$ is the characteristic impedance of the transmission line, typically 50\,$\Omega$ in RF systems.